-A Bideford man who suffered back injuries in a motorcycle crash in February 2009 has secured compensation of nearly £40,000 at Exeter county court from Devon County Council.
-Graham Mills, a former member of the Parachute Regiment, who lives in Lanefield Road, was riding a Suzuki motorcycle along Abbotsham road, just by the former Grenville College.
+A Bideford man who suffered back injuries in a motorcycle crash has secured compensation of nearly £40,000 at Exeter county court from Devon County Council.
+Graham Mills, a former member of the Parachute Regiment, was riding a Suzuki motorcycle along Abbotsham Road, just by the former Grenville College.
 He rode through what he thought was a puddle, but which hid a large pothole, and was thrown from the bike.

 Mr Mills was running his own communication business at the time of the accident, but his injury prevented him from working and the company failed.
 He was a highly active man, with specialist qualifications as a technical diver, parachute instructor and climbing instructor, but now cannot pursue those activities.
 His whole life was turned upside down and he is still struggling to cope with the financial effects of being unable to work because of his injuries.

 Despite us making every effort to settle this injury claim, the council denied liability throughout and refused to negotiate, forcing us to take the accident claim to a two day trial before a High Court judge at Exeter.
 On the first day of the trial, the council finally made a fair offer, which Mr Mills accepted.
 I am very pleased that we were eventually able to secure fair compensation for him, but am disappointed that because of the intransigence of the council in this case, it has taken nearly three years and a great deal of work to get that fair settlement.
 The legal costs the council’s insurers will now have to pay have been greatly increased by their refusal to negotiate earlier; costs which ultimately may be reflected in the council’s public liability insurance premiums and therefore indirectly have an effect the level of council tax that we all pay. “